Jake-Brewer/auto-commit/DESIGN.md

 ## 5. Error Handling Strategy

 - **Watcher Errors**: The watcher will log any errors during monitoring but will attempt to continue running.
-- **Worker Errors**: If a worker fails to process a commit (e.g., LLM is down, Git command fails), it will log a detailed error, and the `FileChangeEvent` will be moved to a separate "failed events" queue for later inspection.
-The worker will then proceed to the next item in the main queue.
+- **Worker Errors**: If a worker fails to process a commit due to a Git or file system error, it will log the issue and move the event to a failed queue for later inspection.
+- **LLM Failure Fallback**: If the primary local LLM is unresponsive after multiple retries, the system will not use an external service.
+Instead, it will create a new high-priority issue in the "Project Catalog" Linear project.
+This issue will contain the `diff` and a request for a commit message.
+The agent will then periodically check for this issue to be resolved, retrieving the commit message from the issue description or comments once it is available.
+This maintains data privacy and follows a modular, asynchronous pattern.